duraki/notes/content/posts/hw/hw_hacking.md

 Things I carry during on-site hardware engagements *(aka the "Fieldkit") are also described in [Hardware Engagement Fieldkit](/offsec-hardware-fieldkit) notes.

+**Recommended Books**

+- "Practical Electronics for Inventors", by P. Scherz & S. Monk
+  - *A foundational book to get a strong understanding of electronics components, circuits, and debugging tools.
+This serves as the groundwork for hardware reverse engineering.*
+- "The Hardware Hacker: Adventures in Making and Breaking Hardware", by A. Huang
+  - *Written by one of the best-known hardware hackers, this book explores how to reverse-engineer hardware, including challenges like chip-level reverse engineering.*
+- "Hacking the Xbox: An Introduction to Reverse Engineering", by A. Huang
+  - *A classic case study of hardware reverse engineering that teaches the fundamental techniques and mindset.*
+- "Practical Hardware Pentesting", by J.G.
+Valle
+  - *Focuses on how to identify, analyze, and exploit vulnerabilities in IoT hardware devices using reverse engineering techniques.*
+- "Exploring the Raspberry Pi: Interfacing to the Real World with Embedded Linux", by D. Molloy
+  - *While Raspberry Pi-focused, this book is a great primer for understanding embedded systems, interfacing with hardware, and hacking IoT devices.*
+- "The Art of Electronics", by P. Horowitz & W. Hill
+  - *A must-read for anyone serious about electronics, it delves into advanced concepts that are key for understanding and reverse engineering hardware systems.*
+- "Car Hacker's Handbook: A Guide for the Penetration Tester", by C. Smith
+  - *This is the go-to guide for reverse engineering modern vehicles, explaining CAN bus hacking, firmware analysis, and security testing of automotive systems.*
+- "Practical IoT Hacking: The Definitive Guide to Attacking the Internet of Things", by F. Chantzis
+  - *While not purely automotive-focused, it explains hardware and software techniques for IoT devices, which overlap significantly with modern connected car systems.*
+- "Automotive Embedded Systems Handbook", by N. Navet & F. Simonot
+  - *A comprehensive look at embedded systems in vehicles, covering hardware design and software reverse engineering.*
+- "

 **References**

 - [Embedded Systems](https://en.wikipedia.org/wiki/Embedded_system)